 Mame Diarra Toure

 Prior to joining McGill I worked as a quantitative analyst at Société Général.
 I did my undergraduate and part of my graduate training in France where I attended Lycée Sainte-Croix Sainte-Euverte and ENSIIE-France's Grandes Ecoles system.
 I hold an engineering degree in applied mathematics and computer science from ENSIIE and spent the third year of ENSIIE's curriculum at Paris Saclay University where I earned a Master in quantitative finance with first class honors.
+My outstanding academic performance was recognized with the award of the Sophie Germain Excellence Scholarship for my Master's in Quantitative Finance.

 Email / CV / LinkedIn / Twitter / Github